fredhope2000/messagescorpus/README.md

 sum([len(v) for v in messages.values()])  # Total number of messages you've sent
 ```

+### Caveats

+- Multiway chats are not supported.
+- The script can only read what is stored locally on your Mac, so if you sent messages that were only downloaded by another device, or are only stored in iCloud, this script will not find them.

 See www.fredhope.com/messagescorpus for info about the R script, or email fredhope2000@gmail.com with any questions.